diethardsteiner/diethardsteiner.github.io/_posts/2016-09-03-Spark-Joining-Fact-and-Dim-Dataset.md

 **Definition**: A DataFrame is a Dataset *organized into named columns*.
 It is conceptually equivalent to a table in a relational database or a data frame in R/Python, but with richer optimizations under the hood.
 DataFrames can be constructed from a wide array of sources such as: structured data files, tables in Hive, external databases, or existing RDDs.
 In the **Scala API**, DataFrame is simply a type alias of `Dataset[Row]`.
 It also provides a **Domain Specific Language** (DSL) to project (select), filter, intersect, join, group etc. See also [here](https://jaceklaskowski.gitbooks.io/mastering-apache-spark/content/spark-sql-dataframe.html).

+> "DataFrames basically do not take the data types of the column values into account. [...]
+In contrast to this, the new Dataset API allows modelling rows of tabular data using Scala’s case classes. [...]
+Datasets combine some of the benefits of Scala’s type checking with those of DataFrames.
+This can help to spot errors at an early stage."
+[Source](https://blog.codecentric.de/en/2016/07/spark-2-0-datasets-case-classes/)

 We will create a DataFrame.
 It does not seem to make any difference if you define them either as DS or DF in our case, as we already provide the names for the columns, both `toDS` and `toDF` methods will convert correctly.
 As a Dataset per **definition** has no named columns we will use `toDF` here for clarity sake.
 Here a quick summary ([Source](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes)):

 ```scala